 "Dublin City Council has recently met with residents of Lorcan Estate and public representatives from the North West and North Central Area.
 It is proposed to put in place a Local Consultative Forum to ensure that there is fair and ongoing engagement and consultation with Community Interests in the area.
-The exact consultation structure can be agreed between the Area Committees and the local Area Managers and their teams but will include representatives of Lorcan Estate, Castletimon Estate, Woodlawn Estate, Aulden Grange Estate, Santry Court Estate and Gaelscoil Cholmcille.
-This forum will be consulted by those drawing up the statutory Master Plan.
-The Masterplan will then be presented to the City Council for approval."
+The exact consultation structure can be agreed between the Area Committees and the local Area Managers and their teams but will include representatives of Lorcan Estate, Castletimon Estate, Woodlawn Estate, Aulden Grange Estate, Santry Court Estate and Gaelscoil Cholmcille. ^{1.} This forum will be consulted by those drawing up the statutory Master Plan. ^{2.} The Masterplan will then be presented to the City Council for approval."

 As neither 1: 1.
-This forum will be consulted by those drawing up the statutory Master Plan have ever been completed, it is incumbent upon the Chief Executive to complete these two steps immediately and should have done so "before" the Oscar Traynor Road was presented for disposal.
+This forum will be consulted by those drawing up the statutory Master Plan Nor 2: 2.
+The Masterplan will then be presented to the City Council for approval." have ever been completed, it is incumbent upon the Chief Executive to complete these two steps immediately and should have done so "before" the Oscar Traynor Road was presented for disposal.